UCL/Blender_Randomiser/README.md

   Another example that will not work is if the object has a '.' in the middle of the name i.e. "Cube.001" so please remove this if you want to have multiple cubes in your scene.

   Other functionality includes:
-   - Toggle on/off button for including/excluding each property in the randomisation
+   - Selection toggle for including/excluding individual properties of the panel in the randomisation
-   - Seed panel to set the random seed
+   - Possibility of setting a randomisation seed for reproducibility
-   - Randomise properties per frame
+   - Capability to randomise the desired properties at every frame of an animation
    - [Save Parameter panel](/doc/input_output.md) with outputs saved to `.json` [file](/output_randomisations_per_frame1697116725.310647.json) with a timestamp